 \item The choice of the SFH model influences the distribution of the intrinsic UV slope.
 The constant SFH model leads to the largest overestimation, followed by the double power-law and flexible SFH models.
-This, in turn, alters the distribution of the inferred colour excess and $A_V$ by causing both to be underestimated, which introduces systematic biases in stellar mass and SFR estimates (Figure~\ref{fig:beta_and_color}).
+This, in turn, alters the distribution of the inferred colour excess and $A_V$ by causing both to be underestimated, which introduces systematic biases in stellar mass and SFR estimates (Fig.~\ref{fig:beta_and_color}).

-\item Strong emission lines at optical wavelengths redden the observed colours, particularly in low-mass galaxies ($\lesssim10^8 M_\odot$) where nebular contributions are most pronounced (Figure~\ref{fig:em_contribution}).
+\item Strong emission lines at optical wavelengths redden the observed colours, particularly in low-mass galaxies ($\lesssim10^8 M_\odot$) where nebular contributions are most pronounced (Fig.~\ref{fig:em_contribution}).
 To reproduce these redder colours, the fitting procedure tends to favour older stellar populations, resulting in stellar masses being overestimated by more than $1$ dex.
 In contrast, for galaxies with stellar masses above $10^{8.5}\,M_\odot$, where the emission lines contribute only marginally to the total flux, this effect remains minimal.

-\item By fitting SEDs without emission lines in either the model or the input spectrum, we isolate their effect.
-Stellar mass estimates can vary by up to 0.8 dex solely because of emission lines in the input spectrum (Figure~\ref{fig:full_Z_noEL}), whereas neglecting them in SED fitting introduces biases of up to 0.3 dex (Figure~\ref{fig:full_Z_ignoEL}), driven mainly driven by changes in the inferred stellar population.
+\item By fitting SEDs without emission lines in either the model or the input spectrum, we were able to isolate their effect.
+Stellar mass estimates can vary by up to 0.8 dex solely because of emission lines in the input spectrum (Fig.~\ref{fig:full_Z_noEL}), whereas neglecting them in SED fitting introduces biases of up to 0.3 dex (Fig.~\ref{fig:full_Z_ignoEL}), driven mainly by changes in the inferred stellar population.

 \item Including photometric data largely free from strong emission-line contamination, such as the F410M filter, improves the recovery of young stellar populations by constraining the contribution of emission lines relative to the stellar continuum.
-The overestimation of stellar mass, which reached 1.26 dex for galaxies with $M_\star\lesssim10^8 M_\odot$, is reduced to within 0.7 dex, while the effect was less pronounced in more massive systems (Figure~\ref{fig:f410}).
+The overestimation of stellar mass, which reached 1.26 dex for galaxies with $M_\star\lesssim10^8 M_\odot$, was reduced to within 0.7 dex, while the effect was less pronounced in more massive systems (Fig.~\ref{fig:f410}).